turingschool/mod-0-curriculum/shared/pairing_3.md

 Before meeting with your partner, reflect on the following:
 - What have you enjoyed about pairing so far?
 - What has been challenging about pairing for you so far?
 - What is one thing you want feedback on from your partner at the end of this session?
-(It's recommend you use the "one thing" from yesterday's session, or another area you are pushing yourself to grow in!)
+(It's recommended you use the "one thing" from Pairing Session 2, or another area you are pushing yourself to grow in!)
 - How do you prefer to give and get feedback for the previous question?
 (The how being the method of communication - in writing?
 Over zoom immediately, or over zoom after having time to reflect and prepare?
 Other?)

 Be ready to share your answers with your partner.

 ## Set Collaboration Expectations

-Spend a few minutes getting to know each other and discussing the questions you were asked to prepare answers to.
+Spend a few minutes getting to know each other and discussing your answers to the questions in the Prepare section above.
 This will help set expectations for what you each need and can commit to doing, and is an important habit to build when you start a working relationship.
-You'll be asked to reflect on both preparation questions (and how the session went in regards to those) after the pairing session.
+In addition to discussing those questions, make two important decisions before you begin:

-Decide if you will share feedback live at the end of this call, or in writing via Slack DMs.
+- Decide if you will share feedback live at the end of this call, or in writing via Slack DMs.

-Then, decide who will be the Driver and Navigator for the first challenge, then switch roles for the second exercise.
+- Then, decide who will be the Driver and Navigator for the first challenge and switch roles for the second exercise.

 ## Exercises

->**Make sure to record this pairing session as you'll be asked to submit the video as part of today's reflection.**
+There are 2 sets of exercises for this pairing session.
+Please find the one that corresponds to your program before beginning the work.

-Note: Some language in used in these prompts that you have not had direct exposure to in the Mod 0 curriculum.
+Note: Some language used in these prompts might be new to you.
 This is _intentional_ and designed to support you in being flexible while reading documentation and specifications (as that is an essential skill for a developer to have).
 Use your context clues, make educated guesses with the knowledge you have, and if you are completely unsure "does it mean X or Y?" - do the exercise both ways - x and y - just to cover yourself!

 ### Back End